gladusvalakas/MECCHA-CHAMELEON-AutoPaint/README.md

 ## Features

--Paint: Paint a player character with custom colors and materials.
+- Paint: Paint a player character with custom colors and materials.
--Image Paint: Paint imported images onto a player character.
+- Image Paint: Paint imported images onto a player character.
--ESP: Show full player locations and information in game.
+- ESP: Show full player locations and information in game.